JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 A clever way of adding two values together in a single instruction, and storing the result in the `eax` register, which is the register in which integer values are returned in the Java compiled calling convention.

-And that's really all there is to it!
-Now you should have to basic skills needed to start analysing the machine code generated by the JIT compilers for a particular snippet of Java code.
+That should give you a basic idea of what is needed to start analysing the code generated by the JIT compilers for a particular snippet of Java code.

 A thing to note here is that this assembly was generated with a release build, i.e. the ones that you can download from [jdk.java.net](https://jdk.java.net/).
 There are also 'fastdebug' and 'slowdebug' versions of HotSpot.
 Using a debug build